lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## May 31, 2019

+Does Ann Radcliffe NOT belong as one of my 'case study' authors??
+More, Smith, and Robinson all write prolifically in a range of genres and develop a persona and celebrity......
+Radcliffe emphatically does NOT.
+Is that a disjunction I keep and explain, or one that removes her from consideration?
+We misapprehend Smith, More, and Robinson because we expect something more like Radcliffe.

 ## May 30, 2019

 A month later, and I've... read a book on Charlotte Smith, but not really worked on any of the things that will get words onto the page.
 I do think it's important and going to pay off down the line, to be consuming historical information on my "key authors" (if I want them to actually be key!), but that should be the background for the other work.
 Maybe now that I'm done with summer travel I can finally prioritize this?!